Investigation

 • Foam/polystyrene: Panels sealed windows (incl. elevator lobbies), accelerating spread; melted at >500C and blew out windows (Reuters/CNN).

 • Fire spread and access: Initial outbreak on lower exterior of Wang Cheong House; spread to Wang Tai, Wang Shing, Wang Yan; Wang Chi largely spared (Guardian/Reuters).
 Interior temps reported above 500C; falling scaffolding and debris hindered rescues (CNN/Reuters/AP).
+Staircase windows were boarded up with wooden planks, causing smoke and fire to enter escape routes (AP Mar 19).

 • Resident account: Survivor Yip Ka-kui described hearing bamboo poles “explode” and mesh igniting before foam-sealed windows trapped his wife Bai Shui Lin, who died after warning neighbors (CBS News).